raymondji/commitstack/README.md

 Current branch myfirststack-pt2 is up to date.
 ╭──────────────────────────────────────────────────╮
 │                                                  │
-│ Great, we're getting the hang of this!           │
 │ One stack is nice, but how do we deal with       │
 │ multiple stacks?                                 │
 │ Let's head back to our default branch and create │